mavaddat-javid-education/Red-DiscordBot/docs/getting_started.rst

 Hosting
 -------

-If you are hosting Red on your personal computer, you will soon notice that if you close the window or if you shut down you computer, Red will be offline.
+If you are hosting Edu on your personal computer, you will soon notice that if you close the window or if you shut down you computer, Edu will be offline.
 It needs an environment to work and respond.

-You can try to host Red somewhere it will always be online, like on a virtual private server (VPS) or on a personal server (e.g. Raspberry Pi).
+You can try to host Edu somewhere it will always be online, like on a virtual private server (VPS) or on a personal server (e.g. Raspberry Pi).

 If you want to do it, follow these steps.

 .. warning::
-    Before trying to host Red on a Linux environment, you need to know the basics of the Unix commands, such as navigating the system files or use a terminal text editor.
+    Before trying to host Edu on a Linux environment, you need to know the basics of the Unix commands, such as navigating the system files or use a terminal text editor.